Blog - Commercial

 It’s no secret that businesses that create a great physical working environment for their employees benefit from lower absentee rates, higher productivity and better company reputation.
-Employees navigate the lobby and reception space of your building every day – so a favourable experience can actually benefit morale and advocacy.
+Employees navigate the lobby and reception space of your building every day – so a favourable experience can actually help their morale and advocacy.

 You can read more about the link between work environment and retention in our article CBD as easy as 123: Why moving to the CBD makes financial sense.

-Another of Seidler’s masterstrokes, Grosvenor Place boasts one of the most expansive and desirable entrances in the Sydney market.
+For example, The expansive foyer of the modern and sustainable Grosvenor Place, also on Sydney’s historic George Street vein is another of Seidler’s masterstrokes.
+It boasts one of the most expansive and desirable entrances in the Sydney market.
 The lobby area is flooded with natural light and brought to life by a feature-wall of indoor plants.
-Punctuated by colourful art pieces, the lobby reflects the modern organisations within.
+Punctuated by colourful art pieces, the lobby also reflects the modern organisations within.

 Your office is a reflection of your brand, which means that clients and employees should have a positive experience the moment they step into your building.
 A thoughtful lobby and reception is key to making that all important first impression.

-It’s little wonder that Sydney consistently ranks among the world’s most liveable cities.
+What’s more, Sydney is the commercial hub of Australia and consistently ranks among the world’s most liveable cities.
 Visiting the so-called ‘Emerald City’ is a breathtaking and full-sensory experience, particularly for out-of-state and international business visitors.
-It’s also no surprise that foreign investment in Australia has hit record highs, with one in three commercial buildings sold going to overseas investors.
+And for many buildings, this experience starts in the lobby.

 Want to learn more about commercial opportunities in the Sydney CBD?
-Talk to us at TGC today.
+Contact the agents at TGC today!